Healthdirect Free Australian health advice you can count on.

 Colorectal (bowel or colon) cancer

-From age 40, if you have a higher risk of bowel cancer, you’re advised to do a test every 2 years using a Faecal Occult Blood Test (FOBT).
-You can get a FOBT kit from your doctor or pharmacy and take a sample of your faeces (poo), yourself.
+You can also get a bowel screening test kit from your doctor or pharmacy and take a sample of your faeces (poo), yourself.

 Depending on your results your doctor may recommend that you have a colonoscopy.